rubyworks/rc/README.md

 ## About

 RC is a is multi-tenant runtime configuration system for Ruby tools.
-If is designed to facilitate Ruby-based configuration for multiple tools in a single file, and designed to work whether the tool has built-in support for RC or not.
-The syntax is simple, univerally applicable, yet flexible.
+It is designed to facilitate Ruby-based configuration for multiple tools in a single file, and designed to work whether the tool has built-in support for RC or not.
+The syntax is simple, universally applicable, yet flexible.

 ## Installation

-To use RC via tools that support RC directly, there is nothing you need to install.
-Installing the said tool should install `rc` via a dependency and load runtime configurations when the tool is used.
+To use RC with tools that support RC directly, there is likely nothing to install.
+Installing the tool should install `rc` via a dependency and load runtime configurations when the tool is used.

 To use RC with a tool that does not provide built-in support, first install